breezenz16-prog/breeze-clock-app/README.md

 - 📍 GPS location lock (50m from restaurant)
 - 🧪 Test mode for noor & seema accounts
 - Live clock-in status — 🟢 Currently Clocked In / ⚪ Not Clocked In
+- 🎉 Day-based greeting — changes every day of the week
+- 💬 Quote of the shift — rotates daily
+- 💡 Did you know? — fun Indian food fact, rotates daily
+- 📢 Admin messages shown as banner — blue for all staff, green for personal
+- Staff can dismiss messages with ✕ once read
 - Fortnight timesheet — Week 1 & Week 2 breakdown
 - Each shift shows date, clock in → clock out, and hours
 - Week subtotal and fortnight total in gold bar